In Memory of Joe Roddis, a true friend and hero of mine, passed away 19.04.2017

 In 1939, RAF squadrons were committed to help defend France along with regiments of the British Army as part of the British Expeditionary Force.
 Their aim was to help stem the German advance in to France and Belgium.
 It was obvious from early operations that some of the combat aircraft operated by the squadrons in the RAF were too slow and under armed but valuable experience of aerial combat techniques gained at this point in time would stand the RAF pilots in good stead, for the forthcoming Luftwaffe onslaught in the summer of 1940.

 Pilots had to be combat ready, ground crews trained and efficient.
 Keeping an operational squadron ready for action was certainly a team effort.
-Behind every pilot would have been fitters, riggers, armourers, drivers, cooks, storesman amongst other trades, all having to pull together as a team, the ultimate goal of keeping their aircraft at the dispersal, serviceable and with a pilot ready to be scrambled at a moment’s notice to defend our shores.
+Behind every pilot would have been fitters, riggers, armourers, drivers, cooks, storeman amongst other trades, all having to pull together as a team, the ultimate goal of keeping their aircraft at the dispersal, serviceable and with a pilot ready to be scrambled at a moment’s notice to defend our shores.
 They shared in the successes and the losses but did not look for, or often get any recognition for their role.
 Only the satisfaction of knowing they had done their bit.

 Joe was one of the essential ‘cogs in the wheel’ keeping the aircraft in tip top condition, ready for action.
 By the time Joe was nearly ready to join a squadron, war had been declared and he was posted to a Spitfire squadron to take up his role in the team.